Preserving the Past…Ensuring the Future

 When the Mid-Winter Sports Association came together to establish the original Sugar Bowl in the early 1930s, the sole purpose of the organization was to sponsor and promote amateur sporting events which would foster revenue and spark economic growth in the City of New Orleans and the State of Louisiana.
 To this day, that remains the mission of the Sugar Bowl.
 And the numbers show the amazing success the organization has achieved.

-“Despite the devastation of Katrina, we had no doubt that we would do whatever it took to get back to New Orleans as soon as possible,” said Paul Hoolahan, the Chief Executive Officer of the Allstate Sugar Bowl.
+“Despite the devastation of Katrina, we had no doubt that we would do whatever it took to get back to New Orleans as soon as possible,” said Paul Hoolahan, the Chief Executive Officer of the Allstate Sugar Bowl from 1997 to 2019.
 “After ensuring the viability of the 2006 Sugar Bowl, everything we did was directed towards re-establishing ourselves in New Orleans and becoming a driving force in the revitalization of a city that had experienced something never before seen in this country.”

-The Sugar Bowl Committee has continued to serve as a key component of the city’s vitality in the “big-event” market by assisting with New Orleans’ bid for the 2012 NCAA Men’s Basketball Final Four by providing extensive financial security for the event.
-The Sugar Bowl served on the Local Organizing Committee for that event, and it did the same for the 2013 NCAA Women’s Basketball Final Four.
+The Sugar Bowl Committee has continued to serve as a key component of the city’s vitality in the “big-event” market by spear-heading New Orleans’ successful bid to host the 2020 College Football Playoff National Championship – as well as the overall hosting effort of the highly-successful event, which broke CFP records for attendance at nearly the full slate of weekend events that make up the national championship experience.
+The Sugar Bowl also assisted with the city’s bid for the 2012 NCAA Men’s Basketball Final Four and provided extensive financial security for the event.
+The Bowl served on the Local Organizing Committee for that event, and it did the same for the 2013 NCAA Women’s Basketball Final Four.